Plush Tetrapod

 The cutest sea defense structure, now even more huggable

-Tetrapods are pretty neat.
-Here is a (simplified) tetrapod, modelled using OpenSCAD.
-You can view/edit it in OpenSCAD Playground:
+Here is an approximate 3D model of a tetrapod, created with OpenSCAD.
+You can view/edit it in OpenSCAD Playground.

 Show OpenSCAD source